Fears, Phobias, & Disorders

 12. Other than anxiety disorders, what conditions do you treat at the clinics?

-Psychologists and psychiatrists are available to treat stress-related disorders such as migraine and tension headache, chronic jaw pain, and irritable bowel syndrome.
+Psychologists and psychiatrists are available to treat stress-related disorders such as migraine and tension headache, chronic jaw pain, back pain, PTSD due to motor vehicle accidents and irritable bowel syndrome.
 In addition, general stress management is taught.

 13. What if you don’t have a virtual environment for my phobia?